aretecode/finance/README.md

 * [x] default wiring for Components connect & disconnect? (@see component/Validate)
 * [x] how to test components that do database transactions? (@see spec/)

-^ both of these were caused thanks to inheriting an auto disconnect when prev process disconnected.
+^ both of these were caused thanks to inheriting an auto port disconnect when prev process disconnected.

 * [x] why the first test will timeout, and why they will all timeout sometimes?
 (Have to use a stupidly high [10 sec] timeout when testing... this was fickle.)
-* [ ] how to send array to inPort.pattern in xpress/Router using FlowHub
+* [x] how to send array to inPort.pattern in xpress/Router using FlowHub [the order they are dragged] [issue425](https://github.com/noflo/noflo-ui/issues/425) [issue111](https://github.com/noflo/noflo-ui/issues/111) [issue24](https://github.com/noflo/noflo-ui/issues/14)
 * [ ] Why does https://github.com/noflo/noflo-xpress/blob/master/lib/BaseRouter.coffee not list `HEAD` and `PATCH` as valid verbs?
+* [ ] Where to do HTTP reqs after Server is set up (In FlowHub)
-* [ ] Where to do HTTP req, set up Routing Server in FlowHub?
+* [x] Where to set up Routing Server in FlowHub?
 * [ ] Why the pool gets destroyed when including the connection now?
 * [ ] How to pass data on with no inPort?
-* [ ] Why you can't delete projects from github on FlowHub
+* [ ] Why you can't delete projects from github on FlowHub?
-* [ ] Is # @runtime noflo-nodejs still useful...
+* [ ] Is # @runtime noflo-nodejs still useful?
+* [ ] Why does FlowHub duplicate projects cloned into it appending `username` before `name` and give duplicate components for that project? (upload gif of it)

 # New: